infiniteregress/distilled_slogo/README.md

     [
         {
-            "pattern": ["unaryOperation", "constant"],
-            "parent": "0",
-            "grandparent": "result"
-        },
-        {
-            "pattern": ["unaryOperation", "result"],
+            "pattern": [
-            "parent": "0",
-            "grandparent": "result"
+                {"label": "unaryOperation", "level": 1},
+                {"label": "constant|result", "level": 0}
+            ],
+            "additional": [
+                {"label": "result", "level": 2}
+            ]
         }
     }

 Each grammar rule is a JSON object with several attributes:
 -   "pattern" describes a sequence of labels that will match this pattern.
 This attribute is required.
-Any regex pattern is supported for each entry in this sequence.
-Also, the "\_infinite" label is a special label which will match one or more repetitions of the previous label in the sequence.
--   "parent" describes the node to nest the rest of the pattern under.
-This is either an index to a particular label in the pattern, or the name of a new tree node to create.
+Each element in "pattern" can contain three attributes:
+  -   "label": The regex pattern to match for for this element.
 This attribute is required.
--   "grandparent" describes the node to nest the parent under, if any.
-The same semantics as "parent" apply.
-This attribute is optional, and if not set, or set to "", then the parent will not be nested further.
+  -   "level": The integer level to nest this element at.
+This attribute is required.
+A special value of -1 indicates the element should not be included in the generated tree.
+0 indicates that the element will be a leaf of the tree.
+Any value greater than 0 indicates that the element will be a parent of the level one less than the element's level and a child of the level one greater.
+There must be at most one element at each level above 0.
+Values less than -1 are not allowed.
+  -   "repeating": A boolean describing whether this particular element repeats one or more times.
+This attribute is optional.
+-   "additional" describes the additional nodes to create during nesting.
+This attribute is optional.
+The entries for "additional" have the same format as those for "pattern".

 Then, you can load these two files using their corresponding file loader utility classes: